RoboCup-SPL/GameController/README.md

     (-g | --game-type) (undefined | preliminary | playoff)
                                     select game type (default is undefined)
-    (-b | --limited-broadcast)      use 255.255.255.255 as broadcast address --team1 <team name or number>   select first team (default is 0) --team2 <team name or number>   select second team (default is 0)
+    (-b | --limited-broadcast)      use 255.255.255.255 as broadcast address --load <path>                   load initial state from a file --save <path>                   save state to a file on exit --team1 <team name or number>   select first team (default is 0) --team2 <team name or number>   select second team (default is 0)